syncthing/syncthing/intro/getting-started.rst

 --------------

 Good luck and have fun!
-There is more
+There is more `documentation
-`documentation <http://docs.syncthing.net/>`__ and if you run into trouble feel free to post a question in the `support forum <https://forum.syncthing.net/c/support>`__.
-If you have problems getting devices to connect, first take a look at :ref:`firewall-setup`, then look at any error messages in the GUI or on the console and if necessary move on to :ref:`debugging`.
+<http://docs.syncthing.net/>`__ and if you run into trouble feel free to post
+a question in the `support forum <https://forum.syncthing.net/c/support>`__.
+If you have problems getting devices to connect, first take a look at :ref :`firewall-setup`, then look at any error messages in the GUI or on the console.
 Don't forget that configuration changes will not be reflected instantly - give Syncthing a little time, especially after a restart.